• Skip to primary navigation

 • When you are ready to bake the cookies, preheat the oven to 350ºF (177ºC).
 Line two large baking sheets with parchment paper or silicone baking mats and set aside.

-• Roll the chilled dough into balls– 1 ounce (approximately 1 Tablespoon) of dough each– and place 8 balls of dough per cookie sheet.
+• Place 8 balls of dough per cookie sheet.
 If you like, you can press a few more chocolate chips on top/sides of the dough balls for aesthetic purposes.
-Keep dough you are not rolling or baking in the refrigerator.

 Notes